pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/help/troubleshooting/cannot-use-some-key-combination/index.md

 There are two way to avoid the rollover problem.

--   Use another hardware which is N-key rollover.
+-   Use another keyboard which is N-key rollover.
 -   Use other key combinations.